drloring/katacoda-scenarios/java-ms-config/java-2/step1.md

 To correct this, we're going to introduce a Redis NoSQL database to store the counter for all of the services and not rely on the in-memory state of the service.

 To get started, we'll add a couple dependencies for Spring Data and Redis to the Gradle Build file `step-1/build.gradle`{{open}}.
-Notice we added <pre>    implementation 'org.springframework.data:spring-data-redis' implementation 'io.lettuce:lettuce-core'
+Notice we added <pre>    implementation 'org.springframework.data:spring-data-redis'
-</pre> to the file
+    implementation 'io.lettuce:lettuce-core'
+</pre> to the gradle build file, this will pull in the spring data redis and lettuce connectors into the project.

 Then we'll make some changes to `step-1/src/main/java/com/example/restservice/GreetingController.java`{{open}} to add the externalized cache.
 Notice we changed
 <pre>	private static String USER_KEY = "User";

-	@Autowired
+	Autowired
 	private RedisTemplate<String, String> redisTemplate;

 	public int updateCount(String userId) {